bretuobay/type-confirm-v1/README.md

 # Descritpion type-confirm

-The module type-confirm is a set of well tested functions to test truthiness of Javascript primitive data types and non-primitive data types and other data types.
+The module type-confirm is a set of well tested functions to test truthiness of JavaScript primitive data types and non-primitive data types and other data types.

- Originally created for studies puropses, It is well tested and follows TDD princilpes using the following stack:
+ Originally created for studies purposes, It is well tested and follows TDD principles using the following stack:

 ### Tech stack